RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>27</sup> And for the sides of the tabernacle westward he made six boards.
 <sup>28</sup> And two boards made he for the corners of the tabernacle in the two sides.
 <sup>29</sup> And they were coupled beneath, and coupled together at the head thereof, to one ring: thus he did to both of them in both the corners.
-<sup>30</sup> And there were eight boards; and their sockets [were] sixteen sockets of silver, under every board two sockets .
+<sup>30</sup> And there were eight boards; and their sockets [were] sixteen sockets of silver, under every board two sockets.
 <sup>31</sup> And he made bars of shittim wood; five for the boards of the one side of the tabernacle,
 <sup>32</sup> And five bars for the boards of the other side of the tabernacle, and five bars for the boards of the tabernacle for the sides westward.
 <sup>33</sup> And he made the middle bar to shoot through the boards from the one end to the other.
 <sup>34</sup> And he overlaid the boards with gold, and made their rings [of] gold [to be] places for the bars, and overlaid the bars with gold.
-<sup>35</sup> And he made a vail [of] blue, and purple, and scarlet , and fine twined linen: [with] cherubims made he it of cunning work.
+<sup>35</sup> And he made a vail [of] blue, and purple, and scarlet, and fine twined linen: [with] cherubims made he it of cunning work.
 <sup>36</sup> And he made thereunto four pillars [of] shittim [wood], and overlaid them with gold: their hooks [were of] gold; and he cast for them four sockets of silver.
-<sup>37</sup> And he made an hanging for the tabernacle door [of] blue, and purple, and scarlet , and fine twined linen, of needlework ;
+<sup>37</sup> And he made an hanging for the tabernacle door [of] blue, and purple, and scarlet, and fine twined linen, of needlework;
 <sup>38</sup> And the five pillars of it with their hooks: and he overlaid their chapiters and their fillets with gold: but their five sockets [were of] brass.
 ## Chapter 37